Planet of the Apes (comics): Classic continuity

 Boom!'s Planet of the Apes series of comics is the longest-running adaptation of the series, publishing more comics than Marvel (29 issues) and Malibu (50 issues).
 Beginning April 2011, Boom!
 Studios launched a new series written by novelist Daryl Gregory, illustrated by Carlos Magno and edited by Ian Brill, with covers by Karl Richardson and Chad Hardin that took place 500 years before the original 1968 Planet of the Apes movie in the continuity of the first five films.
 It ran for a total of 16 issues, ending in August 2012.
 The storyline was continued in Planet of the Apes Annual #1 (August, 2012), then furthered in Planet of the Apes Special #1 (April 2013), then furthered again in Planet of the Apes Spectacular #1 (July 2013) and finally wrapped up in Planet of the Apes Giant #1 (September, 2013).
+His entire run was collected in Planet of the Apes Omnibus (2018).

 In late 2011, Boom! also began publishing the four-issue mini-series Betrayal of the Planet of the Apes.
 This mini-series is set 20 years before the events of the original film, and features different characters, like Dr. Zaius, than the concurrent ongoing series.
 This was followed up in early 2012 by another mini-series, Exile on the Planet of the Apes, set two years later.
 Beginning in September 2012, Planet of the Apes: Cataclysm took over as Boom!'s regular monthly series.
 Set eight years prior to the original Planet of the Apes, this series was written by Corinna Sara Bechko and Gabriel Hardman, authors of both the Betrayal and Exile miniseries, and mixed several characters from those series with characters from the original movie.
+This entire run was collected in Planet of the Apes: Before the Fall Omnibus (2019).

 Boom! and IDW Publishing published a crossover between Planet of the Apes and Star Trek: The Original Series, titled Star Trek/Planet of the Apes: The Primate Directive.
 The first issue was published in December 2014.
 In 2016, Boom! started a miniseries crossover between Planet of the Apes and Tarzan, titled Tarzan on the Planet of the Apes.

 In February 2017, Boom! and DC Comics published a 6 issue crossover called Planet of the Apes/Green Lantern.
 It was set soon after the events of the first film.
 This was also the setting for a crossover with King Kong in Kong on the Planet of the Apes.

 In August 2018, Boom! published a one-shot comic titled Planet of the Apes: Visionaries, which is a comic book based on the Rod Serling script for the original 1968 Planet of the Apes movie.

-A series looked at the early years of Ursus and a number of one-shots drew together stories from different continuities.
+A self-titled six-issue mini-series by David Walker looked at the early years of Ursus, starting in January 2018.
+The one-shots The Time of Man and The Simian Age drew together stories from different continuities in the same year.